pnp/blog/content/post/what-s-up-with-markdown.md

 For the bot builders among us, [Bot Composer language generation](https://docs.microsoft.com/en-us/composer/concept-language-generation?WT.mc_id=m365-27330-rogerman) and [QnA Maker](https://docs.microsoft.com/en-us/azure/cognitive-services/QnAMaker/reference-markdown-format?WT.mc_id=m365-27330-rogerman) both support markdown as well.
-And what\'s at the top level of nearly every Github repo?
+And what's at the top level of nearly every Github repo?
 You guessed it, a markdown file called README.md.

-Imagine you\'re texting someone and all you have to work with is letters, numbers, and a few punctuation marks.
+Imagine you're texting someone and all you have to work with is letters, numbers, and a few punctuation marks.
 If you want to get their attention, you might use `**asterisks**`, right?
-If you\'ve ever done that, then you were already using Markdown!
+If you've ever done that, then you were already using Markdown!
 Double asterisks make the text **bold**.

-Now imagine you\'re replying to an email and want to quote what someone said earlier in the thread.
+Now imagine you're replying to an email and want to quote what someone said earlier in the thread.
 Many people use a little greater-than sign like this:

     Parker said,
     > Sharing is caring

-Guess what, that\'s Markdown too!
-When it\'s displayed, it looks like
+Guess what, that's Markdown too!
+When it's displayed, it looks like
 this:

 Parker said,